 There was a Disney pop-up store, Disney Blooming Nakanishi, when I was there, so I dropped in and found that whilst the items may be pretty, they were pretty expensive too.
 Like 3000 yen for the Disney Princess handkerchiefs below!
 For those who are interested though, the shop runs from 16 February to 30 May.

 Finally, my favourite store, Character Beauty Shop.
-This is a cosmetics shop, but most of its cosmetic products are Sailor Moon items, so it is really close to heart for me.
+This is a cosmetics shop, but most of its cosmetic products are Sailor Moon makeup and skincare products, so it is really close to heart for me.
 Sailor Moon was my first anime, and I absolutely loved it.
 I used to have many Sailor Moon stickers and cards.
 I think I even had a Sailor Moon sticker album.

 So, here it is, Tokyo Character Street in a nutshell.
 Do watch my video above to check out more of Tokyo Character Street! ❤